-But after many unsuccessful attempts at getting pregnant — including sperm donation, IUI and IVF — Smith put the idea of becoming a mom behind her.
-"I put it in the back of my mind and got busy with work as I always do," Smith recalls, tearfully.
+But after many unsuccessful attempts at getting pregnant, Smith put the idea of becoming a mom behind her.

 That's when a dream job opportunity brought her back to her hometown of Boston, where she became the Director of Nursing at Franciscan Children's Hospital — and met a patient in desperate need of a foster parent.

-Gisele, whose mother exposed her to narcotics during pregnancy, was born at 29 weeks, weighing less than two pounds.
+Gisele's mother exposed her to narcotics during pregnancy, she was born prematurely at 29 weeks and weighed less than two pounds.

 Smith’s nursing expertise put her in a unique position to care for Gisele.
-When she brought the baby home, Gisele was in withdrawal from heroin and cocaine and was taking in nutrition via a gastrostomy tube 16 hours a day.
+When she brought the baby home, Gisele was in withdrawal from narcotics and was taking in nutrition via a gastrostomy tube 16 hours a day.
 “She was losing weight quickly," Smith says.
 "Being born at one pound, 14 ounces, you can imagine you have to catch up."

-Smith reserved her personal feelings about the situation, knowing the goal was to reunify Gisele with her parents.
-But when the parents began to disengage and stopped showing up, it looked like they wouldn’t meet the requirements for reunification.
+Smith reserved her personal feelings about the situation knowing the goal was to reunify Gisele with her parents.
+But when the parents began to disengage, it looked like they wouldn’t meet the requirements for reunification.
 Meanwhile, Smith was becoming attached.